ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 ### Ease of Access

-Accessibility features by necessity, need to be configured according to specific user requirements.
-The general principles applied in the configuration of accessibility in the blueprints is to do no harm and allow IT support staff to configure a device that suits a specific users needs.
-In practice this means that no lockdowns are applied that limit the configuration of accessibility features and the configuration is left at default unless an individual user requires a configuration change.
+Where required, accessibility features can be configured to accommodate user needs by IT support staff.

 Ease of Access Design Decisions for all agencies and implementation types.